ColecamC/recipes-predictive-project/README.md

 In this project, our data comes from food.com, which is an online social networking featuring recipes from home cooks and celebrity chefs.
 The website features more than 500,000 user-generated recipes, to which users can add reviews, modficiations, questions, and photos.

-This data has 83,782 rows, and includes columns such as:
+The data comes from two CSV files: RAW_recipes.csv, which contains recipes and RAW_interactions.csv, which contains reviews and ratings submitted for recipes in RAW_recipes.csv.
+The merged dataset has 83,782 rows, and includes columns such as:
 - 'name' (str): describes the recipe nane
 - 'minutes' (int): minutes to prepare recipe
 - 'tags' (str): Food.com tags for recipes